MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 # Set up dynamic and power optimization in VMM

-Read this article to learn about enabling dynamic optimization (DO) and power optimization for virtual machines (VMs) in the System Center - Virtual Machine Manager (VMM) compute fabric.
+Read this article to learn about enabling dynamic optimization (DO) and power optimization  for virtual machines (VMs) in the System Center - Virtual Machine Manager (VMM).
 The article includes features overview, instructions for setting up BMC for power optimization, and describes how to enable and run these features.

+> [!NOTE}
-VMM 2019 and later supports DO for Compute and Storage.
+> VMM 2019 and later supports DO for Compute and Storage.
+Versions prior to VMM 2019 support DO for compute only, use the following procedures as applicable for the version of VMM you are using.

-- Dynamic optimization:
-- Using dynamic optimization, VMM performs live migration of VMs and VHDs within a host cluster, using the settings you specify, to improve load balancing among hosts and cluster shared storage (Cluster shared volumes (CSV), file shares), and to correct the placement issues for VMs.
+- **Dynamic optimization**:  Using dynamic optimization, VMM performs live migration of VMs and VHDs within a host cluster.
+The migration is based on the settings you specify, to improve load balancing among hosts and cluster shared storage (Cluster shared volumes (CSV), file shares), and to correct the placement issues for VMs.
  	 - **Compute Dynamic optimization** (Optimization of hosts) can be performed on hosts in a cluster to optimize host performance by migrating VMs across hosts.
 Host performance thresholds you can set  are: CPU, Memory, Disk I/O and Network I/O.
   	  - **Storage Dynamic Optimization** (Optimization of disk space, applicable for VMM 2019 and later) can be performed on cluster shared storage (CSV, file shares) in a cluster to optimize storage space availability by migrating Virtual Hard Disks (VHD) across shared storage.
 You can set free storage space threshold on shared storage.

 - **Power optimization**: Power optimization is a feature of dynamic optimization that saves energy by turning off hosts that aren't needed to meet resource requirements within a cluster, and turns them back on when they're needed.

 VMM supports compute dynamic optimization (both compute and storage in VMM 2019 and later) and power optimization on Hyper-V host clusters.
 Compute dynamic optimization and power optimization is also supported on VMware host clusters in the VMM fabric that support live migration.

 ## Before you start
+Note the following information before you start using the DO.

 ### Dynamic optimization